-The Council has not previously considered the outcomes of this consultation because of a delay in the legislative process.
+The Committee has not previously considered the outcomes of this consultation because of a delay in the legislative process.
 This paper is brought to the Committee at this time as the Section 60 Order necessary to bring practitioner psychologists into statutory regulation, The Health care and Associated Professions (Miscellaneous Amendments and Practitioner Psychologists) Order 2009, has now been laid.

-This paper was discussed by the Education and Training Committee on 25 March.
-A verbal summary of the Committee's discussion and recommendations to the will be provided to the Council.
+A verbal summary of the Committee's discussion and recommendations to the Council will be provided to the Council meeting on 26 March.